dustprotocol/dust-app/README.md

-# Reef-App
+# Dust-App

 ## Developer section

 When developing add `*` in .eslintignore.
 Do not forget to remove it before you create a new pull request!

-## Developing with @reef-defi/react-lib
+## Developing with @dust-defi/react-lib

 For developing the app and lib simultaneously you will need to do certain steps:

-1. Fork/Clone [@reef-defi/react-lib](git@github.com:reef-defi/reef-react-lib.git) besides reef-app project.
+1. Fork/Clone [@dust-defi/react-lib](git@github.com:dustprotocol/dust-react-lib.git) besides dust-app project.
-2. In `package.json` replace `"@reef-defi/react-components": "v..."` with `"@reef-defi/react-lib": "link:./../reef-react-lib/"`
+2. In `package.json` replace `"@dust-defi/react-components": "v..."` with `"@dust-defi/react-lib": "link:./../dust-react-lib/"`
 3. `yarn`
 4. `yarn start`

 # Steps before Deployment when developing with react-lib *
 Do not forget to publish the lib before app deployment!
-In `package.json` replace `@reef-defi/react-lib` local link with the latest published version!
+In `package.json` replace `@dust-defi/react-lib` local link with the latest published version!
-Install and test Reefapp
+Install and test Dustapp

 ### `yarn start`